KK260/Phylogenomic-Structure-Analyzers/README.md

 These are exemplary scripts, and you have to adjust the local directory paths to your system or install the required packages.

 1) 'Stacey_2_e9.xml'.
-This xml file is used for our STACEY analyses.
+This xml file is used for STACEY analyses.
 Please see the publication for more details.

 2) 'converting_ustr_to_txt_for_SNPstoCF_function.R'.
 This R function is required to convert RADseq *ustr IPYRAD output files into appropriate input files for SNPstoCF.R function vers.
 1.2 (see Olave et al., 2020, doi: 10.1093/sysbio/syaa005, github: https://github.com/melisaolave/SNPs2CF).
 We used the R vers.
 4.0.3 for running the script on Windows/Mac OS.
 Simply edit the R script, and run the code.
 After conversion, the file may need some additional manual editing.